 23. Neck pillow

-Because a plane trip to New Zealand is usually the longest one on the menu, making it comfortable is a really needed.
-A neck pillow offers better neck support and lead to a better rest during a flight.
-For space savers: get a blow up one!
+Because a plane trip to New Zealand is usually the longest one on the menu, making it comfortable is really needed.
+A neck pillow offers better neck support and leads to a better rest during a flight.
+For space savers: get a blow-up one!
 Now, check out other tips to prepare for a long haul flight.

 Get a printed neck pillow, just for fun!

 This is not something that should be bought on the cheap.
 Hiking boots or shoes need to be of high quality as the New Zealand hikes can be quite demanding.
 To make it easier, we have made an article on how to choose good hiking boots for New Zealand.